ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-Jacob-Allebach/thesis.md

 out how to utilize the basics of Unity's interface.
 For those who did sign up for the study, a brief email communication was made to determine the date and time each participant would be trying out the plugin, and every instance of the study was done in person with the same computer to keep consistency.
-Each participant was given an instruction sheet on how to use the plugin as well as a collection of premade assets to use during the study, then they were given as much time as they wanted to work with the plugin in any way they liked.
+Overall, three participants were able to take part in the study, with each individual session taking about 30 minutes.
+These studies were performed over the course of a week.
+During the sessions, each participant was given an instruction sheet on how to use the plugin as well as a collection of premade assets to use during the study, then they were given as much time as they wanted to work with the plugin in any way they liked.

 ![All three pages of the instruction sheet that was given to participants of the study while they were using the plugin.](images/StudyInstructionSheet.png)